espruino/BangleApps/apps/speedalt/README.md

 The waypoints list is the same as that used with the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.

-BTN4 : Left Display Tap : Swaps which figure is in the large display.
-You can have either speed or [A]ltitude/[D]istance on the large primary display.
+## Buttons and Controls

+BTN3 : Swaps the modes between Speed+[A]ltitude or Speed+[D]istance.

+### [A]ltitude mode

-BTN1 : [Speed+Altitude] Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.
+BTN1 : Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.

-BTN1 : [Speed+Altitude] Long press > 2 secs resets the recorded maximum values.
+BTN1 : Long press > 2 secs resets the recorded maximum values.

+### [D]istance mode

-BTN1 : [Speed+Distance] Select next waypoint.
+BTN1 : Select next waypoint.
 Last fix distance from selected waypoint is displayed.

+### Both modes

-BTN2 : Disables/Restores power saving timeout.
+BTN2 : Short press < 2 secs Disables/Restores power saving timeout.
 Locks the screen on to enable reading for longer periods but uses maximum battery drain.
 Red LED (dot) at top of screen when screen is locked on.
 Tap again to restore power saving timeouts.

-BTN3 : Swaps the modes between Speed+[A]ltitude or Speed+[D]istance.
+BTN2 : Long press > 2 secs turns off the low power GPS service and GPS.
+Exit and restart the app to turn back on.
+If you are using the low power gps service it will keep the GPS powered on after exiting the app.
+This is a convenient way to turn it off.

 BTN3 : Long press exit and return to watch.

+BTN4 : Left Display Tap : Swaps which figure is in the large display.
+You can have either speed or [A]ltitude/[D]istance on the large primary display.

+## App Settings

-App Settings : Select the desired display units.
+Select the desired display units.
 Speed can be as per the default locale, kph, knots, mph or m/s.
 Distance can be km, miles or nautical miles.
 Altitude can be feet or metres.
 Select one of three colour schemes.
 Default (three colours), high contrast (all white on black) or night ( all red on black ).

-Loss of fix : When the GPS obtains a fix the number of satellites is displayed as 'Sats:nn'.
+## Loss of fix

+When the GPS obtains a fix the number of satellites is displayed as 'Sats:nn'.
 When unable to obtain a fix then the last known fix is used and the age of that fix in seconds is displayed as 'Age:nn'.
 Seeing 'Sats'  or 'Age' indicates whether the GPS has a current fix or not.

+## Screens

 Speed and Altitude:<br>
 ![](screen1.png)<p>